-Among the Sioux chiefs of the “transition period” only one was shrewd enough to read coming events in their true light.
+Among the Sioux chiefs of the “transition period,” only one was shrewd enough to read coming events in their true light.
 It is said of Spotted Tail that he was rather a slow-moving boy, preferring in their various games and mimic battles to play the role of councilor, to plan and assign to the others their parts in the fray.
-This he did so cleverly that he soon became a leader among his youthful contemporaries; and withal he was apt at mimicry and impersonation, so that the other boys were accustomed to say of him, “He has his grandfather’s wit and the wisdom of his grandmother!”
+This he did so cleverly that he soon became a leader among his youthful contemporaries, and withal he was apt at mimicry and impersonation so that the other boys were accustomed to say of him, “He has his grandfather’s wit and the wisdom of his grandmother!”

-Spotted Tail was an orphan, reared by his grandparents, and at an early age compelled to shift for himself.
-Thus he was somewhat at a disadvantage among the other boys; yet even this fact may have helped to develop in him courage and ingenuity.
+Spotted Tail was an orphan, reared by his grandparents, and compelled to shift for himself at an early age.
+Thus, he was somewhat at a disadvantage among the other boys, yet even this fact may have helped develop his courage and ingenuity.

 No sooner had the Oregon Trail been secured from the Sioux than Fort Laramie and other frontier posts were strengthened, and the soldiers became more insolent and overbearing than ever.
 It was soon discovered that the whites were prepared to violate most of the articles of their treaty as the Indians understood it.
 At this time, the presence of many Mormon emigrants on their way to the settlements in Utah and Wyoming added to the perils of the situation, as they constantly maneuvered for purposes of their own to bring about a clash between the soldiers and the Indians.
-Every summer there were storm-clouds blowing between these two – clouds usually taking their rise in some affair of the travelers along the trail.
+Every summer, storm clouds were blowing between these two – clouds usually taking their rise in some affair of the travelers along the trail.

-The Brules sustained him in this quarrel, as he had acted in self-defense; and for a few years he led them in bloody raids against the whites along the historic trail.
-He ambushed many stagecoaches and emigrant trains, and was responsible for waylaying the Kincaid coach with twenty thousand dollars.
+The Brules sustained him in this quarrel, as he had acted in self-defense, and for a few years, he led them in bloody raids against the whites along the historic trail.
+He ambushed many stagecoaches and emigrant trains and was responsible for waylaying the Kincaid coach with twenty thousand dollars.
 This relentless harrying of travelers soon brought General Harney to the Brule Sioux to demand explanations and reparation.

 The old chiefs of the Brules now appealed to Spotted Tail and his young warriors not to bring any general calamity upon the tribe.
 To the surprise of all, Spotted Tail declared that he would give himself up.
 He said that he had defended the rights of his people to the best of his ability, that he had avenged the blood of their chief, Conquering Bear, and that he was not afraid to accept the consequences.
 He therefore voluntarily surrendered to General Harney, and two of his lieutenants, Red Leaf and Old Woman, followed his example.